theBowja/genshin-db/readme.md

 This script is for building webpack distributions of genshin-db for use anywhere.

-You can find prebuilt distributions at [genshin-db-dist](https://github.com/theBowja/genshin-db-dist) which gets updated after every new genshin-db release.
+You can find prebuilt distributions at [genshin-db-dist](https://github.com/theBowja/genshin-db-dist) which gets updated after every new genshin-db Github release.

 ```
 Usage: